 Scuba diving with seals in the Farne Islands is one of the best places in the UK to see them

 Some of my best and most memorable diving has been at the Farne Islands.
-As a nature lover and more of a naturalist-type scuba diver I love wildlife, so Farne Islands diving is a real treat for me.
+As a nature lover and more of a naturalist-type scuba diver I love wildlife, so Farne Islands diving with seals is a real treat for me.

 Where are the Farne Islands